|The YD Soldiers Personal Hygiene

 proper wearing of the uniform for protection against arthropod vectors of disease.
 The soldier, too, had to be convinced of the relationship between his actions and his health and the health of his

 entire unit.
-Agencies were set up, within the Office of The Surgeon General and at all major command levels, to insure the dissemination of information necessary for the soldier to safeguard his health.
+Agencies were set up, within the Office of The Surgeon General and at all major command levels, to insure the dissemination of information necessary for the soldier to safeguard his

 The effectiveness with which personal hygiene measures were applied, both in training situations and in active theaters, varied widely.
-Experienced observers agree that there were numerous lapses
+Experienced observers agree that there were numerous

-applied, but should also serve to motivate personnel of all ranks.
+methods to be applied, but should also serve to motivate personnel of all ranks.
 In addition, there must be command and medical inspections coupled with provisions for effective corrective actions.